HR-CMGT/robot-royale/README.md

 Robots have program blocks that can be rearranged while the game is running:

-- Turn towards nearest enemy
+- Move to nearest ammo
-- Drive forward and shoot
+- Move to nearest healthkit
-- Turn towards nearest ammo box
+- Move and shoot randomly
-- Turn towards nearest health kit
+- Stop, aim and shoot

 ## Start the server